danielgtaylor/huma/docs/docs/why/index.md

 ## Guardrails

-Huma provides guardrails & automation to keep your team and your services running as smoothly as possible:
+Huma provides guardrails & automation to keep your team and your services running as smoothly as possible, based on years of hard-learned lessons from many teams of engineers with a variety of skills and experience levels running and maintaining production systems at scale for millions of users.

 -   Service documentation that can't get out of date
 -   Strongly-typed models & handlers with compile-time checks